-Kasyoha-Kitomi CFR was established in 1932.
-With neighbouring protected areas Queen Elizabeth National Park, Kyambura Wildlife Reserve, Kalinzu and Kakasi Central Forest Reserves, Kasyoha-Kitomi forms part of a conservation corridor from Fort Portal to the Democratic Republic of Congo border south of Lake Edward (UNEP-WCMC and IUCN 2022).
+Kasyoha-Kitomi Central Forest Reserve was established in 1932.
+With neighbouring protected areas Queen Elizabeth National Park, Kyambura Wildlife Reserve, Kalinzu and Kakasi Central Forest Reserves, Kasyoha-Kitomi forms part of a conservation corridor from Fort Portal to the D.R.
+Congo border south of Lake Edward (UNEP-WCMC and IUCN 2022).

-The site has previously experienced high levels of disturbance through pitsawing, covering well over half of the reserve area, however, the steep topology has prevented mechanised tree felling (Howard 1991).
-The site continues to be threatened by gold mining at the Kitaka deposit in the north-east, with a prospecting license covering 40 km2 granted to Simba mining group.
-The mining and associated access roads have led to deforestation at this site (Google Earth 2023; Global Forest Watch 2023).
+The site has previously experienced high-levels of disturbance through pitsawing, covering well over half of the reserve area, however, the steep topology has prevented mechanised tree felling (Howard 1991).
+The site continues to be threatened by gold mining, at the Kitaka deposit in the north-east, with a prospecting license covering 40 km2 granted to Simba mining group.
+The mining and associated access roads have clearly led to deforestation at this site (Google Earth 2023; Global Forest Watch 2023).
 The chairman of Simba group was reported to have claimed that, for every tree cut at the site, 40 more would be planted (Daily Monitor 2013).
-There are no further details of such a commitment, and as such it is unlikely to be binding.
+There are no further details of such a commitment and as such it is unlikely to be binding.

-Tea plantations cover large areas of land to the south of the site; landowners and tea estates have previously bought out small-scale farmers leaving them with little land to cultivate (Raben et al. 2007).
-In turn, a shortage of land, combined with high population densities in the area, puts pressure on the habitats of Kasyoha-Kitomi and has led to agricultural encroachment and illegal harvesting of timber and charcoal production (Bitariho and Babaasa 2016).
+Tea plantations cover large areas of land to the south of the site, landowners and tea estates have previously bought out small-scale farmers leaving them with little land to cultivate (Raben et al. 2007).
+In turn, shortage of land, combined with high population densities in the area, puts pressure on the habitats of Kasyoha-Kitomi and has led agricultural encroachment and illegal harvesting of timber and charcoal production (Bitariho and Babaasa 2016).

-Collaborative Forest Management (CFM) at the site was established by Nature Uganda within the Participatory Environmental Management project between 2007-2011, to curb these threats.
+Community Forest Management (CFM) at the site was established by Nature Uganda within the Participatory Environmental Management project between 2007-2011, to curb these threats.
 Several CFM groups continue to work with site managers.
 Forest plantations within the site were established outside existing natural forests (BirdLife International 2008).
-Much of this forestry appears to be on Lubare Ridge, however, satellite imagery shows this area lacking forest cover in previous decades (Google Earth 2023).
-In addition, the hilly grasslands of the south of the reserve have been given over to small-scale tea plantations, while cattle are grazed in rocky, infertile areas (Raben et al. 2007).
-This loss of habitat has conservation implications for Vulnerable grassland species Crotalaria adenocarpoides and Vernonia parapetersii (see "Botanical Significance").
+Much of this forestry appears to be on Lubare Ridge, however, satellite imagery shows this area to